 Ms. Campbell possesses skills to represent a client in all aspects of the land acquisitions process.
 She has drafted agreements for sale, commercial, residential and farm leases, resolved difficult title and survey issues and has even conducted auctions for the public sale of land.
 She specializes in the representation of first-time home buyers.
 Her knowledge coupled with her calm, caring demeanor make her perfect to navigate first-time homebuyers who feel overwhelmed with the seemingly daunting process of purchasing their first home.
 Ms. Campbell has partnered with local relators and title agents to provide seminars for the first-time buyers.

-Ms. Campbell serves as the municipal attorney for the Townships of Lopatcong, Harmony, Kingwood and Franklin (Hunterdon), Special Counsel for West Amwell and assists in the representations of numerous other municipalities in Hunterdon and Warren County.
+Ms. Campbell serves as the municipal attorney for the Townships of Lopatcong, Harmony, Kingwood, Franklin (Hunterdon) and West Amwell and assists in the representations of numerous other municipalities in Hunterdon and Warren County.
 She has unique experience in the area of affordable housing and COAH, in 2015, she initiated litigation, through Declaratory Judgment actions, on behalf of eleven municipalities.
 Ms. Campbell has special expertise involving the Open Public Records Act, Local Public Contracts Law, and property tax appeals.
 In addition to representing the government, she has used her expertise in these areas of law to assist residents seek public records from their local government, contractors bid on construction and road projects and residential and commercial landowners appeal their property taxes.
 Ms. Campbell's municipal experience has made her well-qualified to assist private clients with Developer's Agreements, PILOT and tax abatement agreements as well as Redevelopment Plans.